 The Lenox has long prided itself on exemplary service, which has attracted many luminaries over the years.
-One of our favorites, Hollywood legend Judy Garland, first fell in love with The Lenox in 1939 while on a promotional tour for MGM, and the legendary singer would return to the same suite throughout her life – including stays in 1961 when she appeared at the Boston Garden in front of a sell-out audience, in 1965 when she called the suite home for over three months.
+One of our favorites, Hollywood legend Judy Garland, first fell in love with The Lenox in 1939 while on a promotional tour for MGM.
+The legendary singer would return to the same suite throughout her life, including stays in 1961 when she appeared at the Boston Garden in front of a sell-out audience and in 1965 when she called the suite home for over three months.

 The Lenox created the Judy Garland Suite (room 423) which features the room’s original fireplace and mirror, and channels the opulence of old Hollywood glamour.
-The suite is a lavishly designed apartment-style setup that pays homage to the musical icon with 650 sq ft of sumptuous space graced with an over-sized relaxation area, pillow top King Size Bed, lavish marble bath and overhanging vintage crystal chandelier.
+The suite is lavishly designed with 650 square feet of apartment-style space, paying homage to the musical icon through its plush design.
+It features an oversized relaxation area with two velvet couches, a pillow-top king-sized bed, upholstered walls, and a vintage crystal chandelier.

 Check out this story that aired on “Good Morning America”.